 Not important and not urgent - don't do!

-Smart speakers - great for creating lists and setting reminders using voice commands.
+Great for creating lists and setting reminders using voice commands.
 More information can be found in our article on digital skills for carers.

-A smartphone - most smartphones have an in built personal assistant.
+Most smartphones have an in built personal assistant.
 Apple has Siri, Google has 'ok Google', Samsung has bixby.
 They can perform a range of tasks like setting alarms, creating reminders or taking notes.

 Have a go and let us know